Pediatric Pneumonia Workup

 In the young child or school-aged child with pneumonia, particularly the patient with a gradual onset of symptoms and a prodrome consisting of headache and abdominal symptoms, a bedside cold agglutinins test may help confirm the clinical suspicion of mycoplasmal infection.

 This test is easily performed by placing a small amount of blood in a specimen tube containing anticoagulant and inserting this into a cup filled with ice water.
 After a few minutes in the cold water, the tube is held up to the light, tilted slightly, and slowly rotated.
-Small clumps of RBCs coating the tube are indicative of a positive test result.
-Unfortunately, this test is positive in only half the cases of mycoplasmal infection, and it is not very specific.
+Small clumps of red blood cells (RBCs) coating the tube are indicative of a positive test result.
+Unfortunately, this test is positive in only half of the cases of mycoplasmal infection, and it is not very specific.

 Urine Latex Agglutination Testing

-Although antigen detection assays for S pneumoniae lack a high specificity in children, Neuman and Harper observed that 76% of febrile children with a lobar infiltrate on chest radiograph had a positive rapid urine antigen assay.[32]
+Although antigen detection assays for S pneumoniae lack a high specificity in children, Neuman and Harper observed that 76% of febrile children with a lobar infiltrate following chest radiography had a positive rapid urine antigen assay.
+[38]

 Direct Antigen Detection

-Chest radiography is indicated primarily in children with complications such as pleural effusions and in those in whom antibiotic treatment fails to elicit a response.
-Computed tomography (CT) scanning of the chest and ultrasonography are indicated in children with complications such as pleural effusions and in those in whom antibiotic treatment fails to elicit a response.
+Chest radiography is indicated primarily in children with complications such as pleural effusions and in those for whom antibiotic treatment fails to elicit a response.
+Computed tomography (CT) scanning of the chest and ultrasonography are indicated for children with complications such as pleural effusions and for those for whom antibiotic treatment fails to elicit a response.
 For more information, see Imaging in Pediatric Pneumonia.

 Bronchoscopy

-Flexible fiberoptic bronchoscopy is occasionally useful to obtain lower airway secretions for culture or cytology.
+Flexible fiberoptic bronchoscopy is occasionally useful in obtaining lower airway secretions for culture or cytology.
 This procedure is most useful in immunocompromised patients who are believed to be infected with unusual organisms (Pneumocystis, other fungi) or in patients who are severely ill.

-Careful consideration of the diagnostic possibilities is necessary to send the samples for the appropriate tests.
-Contamination of the bronchoscopic aspirate with upper airway secretions is common; quantitative cultures can help distinguish contamination from infection.
-Culture and Gram stain of an endotracheal aspirate obtained by aseptic technique as soon as possible after intubation may be useful.
+Careful consideration of the diagnostic possibilities is necessary in order to send the samples for the appropriate tests.
+Contamination of the bronchoscopic aspirate with upper airway secretions is common.
+Quantitative cultures can help distinguish contamination from infection.
+In vitro culture and Gram staining of an endotracheal aspirate obtained by aseptic technique as soon as possible after intubation may be useful.

 Under typical circumstances, airway commensals take as long as 8 hours to migrate down the trachea.
-At least one study demonstrated that culture of endotracheal aspirates obtained within 8 hours of birth correlates very well with blood culture results and probably reflects aspirated infected fluid.[33]
-The longer the tube has been in place, the greater the likelihood that recovered organisms represent colonizing organisms rather than invasive pathogens; nonetheless, recovery of a single recognized pathogen in large quantities may be helpful in the selection of antibiotic therapy, especially if culture results from normally sterile sites are negative.
+At least one study has demonstrated that culture of endotracheal aspirates obtained within 8 hours of birth correlates very well with blood culture results and probably reflects aspirated infected fluid.
+[43]

 The absence of significant inflammatory cells in an endotracheal aspirate or other respiratory specimen suggests that organisms recovered from that site are unlikely to be truly invasive (unless the infant is markedly leukopenic).
 Thus, the organism represents colonization of the respiratory tract and not infection.